 When provisioning nodes, the default multicast configuration may not work properly.
-Ensure that multicast routing is configured to use the management interface.
+You can use the following steps to ensure that multicast routing is configured to use the management interface.

 The following examples use a multicast network of 224.0.0.0/4 to provide broad multicast support, but you can also use a more narrow multicast route such as 239.192.0.0/16.
-By default, the base multicast address in Cluster Manager is 239.192.0.128.
+By default, the base multicast address in Management Center is 239.192.0.128.